Colorectal (Colon) Cancer

 MSI testing is also useful for treatment planning in stage II disease.
 Both MSI and MMR testing are useful for prognosis and to guide treatment selection in stage IV disease.

-Other Molecular Testing
+Other Molecular Alterations

 Monitoring